paginagmbh/EPUB-Checker/README.md

 *App codesigning*

-Codesigning is done with the macOS system tools
+Codesigning is done with the default macOS `codesign` utility

 *App notarization*

-This is done with the [gon](https://github.com/mitchellh/gon) utility, an excellent wrapper for this job.
-It will be installed via HomeBrew if missing.
+App notarization is done with [gon](https://github.com/mitchellh/gon), an excellent utility for this job.
+It will be installed via HomeBrew if it's missing.

-To build signed packages, you need to copy `src/build/gon-dmg-config.template.json` to `src/build/gon-dmg-config.json` and fill all empty keys.
+To be able to submit the App for notarization, you need to copy `src/build/gon-dmg-config.template.json` to `src/build/gon-dmg-config.json` and fill the `apple_id` credentials.

 *DiskImage creation*

-Creating the DiskImage is done with the NodeJS library [electron-installer-dmg](https://github.com/electron-userland/electron-installer-dmg).
+DiskImage creation is done with the NodeJS utility [electron-installer-dmg](https://github.com/electron-userland/electron-installer-dmg).
+It will be installed via NPM if it's missing.

 ### Build the release

-Signing is skipped by the default `mvn package` task.
-In order to sign and notarize, you need to *not skip it* and run:
+The codesign and notarization step is _skipped by the default_ in the Maven configuration.
+In order to run it, you need to enable it explicitly with:

 ```
 mvn -Dmaven.skip.macSigning=false clean package